Thursday, September 23, 2021

 More than a year of pandemic activity in Germany has permanently changed the purchasing behavior of many people.
 Studies show that shoppers make their purchasing decisions differently, do more research, and are concerned with hygiene concepts and safety when shopping in stores.

-Here you can register for the DILAX Lab on September 23.
-Please note that the webinar will be held in German.
+Here you can watch the DILAX Lab from September 23.

 Retail analytics in practice